quartx-analytics/calllogger/README.md

 * ``--detach``: Tell docker to start in the background.
 * ``--name "calllogger"``: Set the identifier name for the container.
-* ``--volume="calllogger-data:/data"``: Create a docker data volume and mounts it into the container, this is required as containers are stateless.
+* ``--volume="calllogger-data:/data"``: Create a docker data volume and mount it into the container, this is required as containers are stateless.
 * ``--restart=on-failure``: Tell docker to start on startup and restart the docker container if the program exits unexpectedly.
 * ``--network host``: Give the container direct access to the network devices.
 This is required for device identification.
-* ``--env "KEY=VALUE"``: Set environment variables to be used by the calllogger.
+* ``--env "KEY=VALUE"``: Set environment variables to be used by the call logger (Should not be needed).
-* ``--volume="/dev:/dev"``: Mounts all devices into the container.
-Required for serial port access.
+* ``--device=/dev/ttyUSB0:/dev/ttyUSB0``: Mount the USB serial device into the container.
-* ``--privileged``: Run the container in privileged mode.
-This is required for device access to work.
+  The first path component is the path to the device on the host.
+The second path component is the mount point in the container.
+The call logger expects the device path to be ``/dev/ttyUSB0`` by default.
+* ``--group-add dialout``: This will give the container permission to access the serial device.

-If you do not need access to any serial device, you can omit the ``--volume="/dev:/dev`` and ``--privileged`` options.
+If you do not need access to any serial device, you can omit the ``--device`` and ``--group-add`` parameters.

-Below is a list of environment variables that can be used to configure the calllogger.
+Below is a list of environment variables that can be used to configure the call logger.
+This is normally controlled by the server, and is only used for testing.

 * ``TIMEOUT``: Timeout in seconds to sleep between errors.
 * ``TIMEOUT_DECAY``: Multiplier that increases the timeout on continuous errors.